jlsuarezdiaz/KELMOR/README.md

 - **coef0**: float, default=1.
 Independent term in poly and sigmoid kernels.
 Ignored by other kernels.
 - **kernel_params**: mapping of string to any, default=None.
 Parameters (keyword arguments) and values for kernel passed as callable object.
 Ignored by other kernels.

+## Compatibility and dependencies

+The script is compatible with Python 3 and has been fully-tested in Python 3.7. `numpy` and `scikit-learn` libraries are needed.

 ## References

 Shi, Y., Li, P., Yuan, H., Miao, J., & Niu, L. (2019).
 Fast kernel extreme learning machine for ordinal regression.
 Knowledge-Based Systems, 177, 44-54.